-Article 8 Secrecy and inspection of applications
+Article 8Secrecy and inspection of applications

-- (1) The files relating to patent and industrial design applications, which have not yet been published in the Official Journal, shall be official secrecy. - (2) The files which are official secrecy shall be made available for inspection only with the consent of the applicant. - (3) Any person who can prove that, in relation to his acts, the applicant informed him in writing about his application and the scope of requested protection may obtain inspection of the files which are official secrecy without the consent of the applicant. - (4) Even prior to the publication of the patent application in the Official Journal, the Office may publish the following data or communicate them to third parties: - (a) the number of the application; - (b) the date of filing of the application and, where the priority is claimed, the date, State or Office and file number of the previous application; - (c) data concerning the applicant (surname, forename and address, or firm and seat); - (d) the title of the invention.
+- (l) The files relating to patent and industrial design applications shall be official secrecy until the publication of the patent application in the Official Journal or the registration of the industrial design. - (2) The files which are official secrecy shall be made available for inspection only with the consent of the applicant. - (3) Any person who can prove that, in relation to his acts, the applicant informed him in writing about his application and the scope of requested protection may obtain inspection of the files which are official secrecy without the consent of the applicant. - (4) Where a patent application relating to a deposited biological material has been refused or withdrawn, the deposited biological material shall only be available to an independent expert for twenty years from the date of filing of the application, if so requested by the applicant. - (5) Even prior to the publication of the patent application in the Official Journal, the Office may publish the following data or communicate them to third parties: - (a) the number of the application; - (b) the date of filing of the application and, where the priority is claimed, the date, State or Office and file number of the previous application; - (c) data concerning the applicant (surname, forename and address, or firm and seat);

+(d) the title of the invention.